drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/6_creating_services/2_server_level/1_running_at_startup.md

 4. Create your `resources/files_resource.ts` file.

-   This file will be in charge of handling `/pubilc/:filename` requests.
+   The class in this file will be in charge of handling `/pubilc/:filename` requests.
 The `:filename` path param will be used to retrieve compiled source code in the `#source_code_map` in the `services/compiled_files_service.ts` file.
 Basically, the HTML document in the previous step will request your compiled TypeScript files and those requests will be handled in this resource.

    ```typescript
    // File: resources/files_resource.ts